Carter.jpg

 Title Design

-The earliest title design explorations took inspiration from the posters of classic horror films of the 1970.
-A particular reference was Dan Perri’s work for The Exorcist which is reflected in those early explorations.
-The director wanted something that evoked the feel and vibe of those 70s films, while also nodded to the occult nature of the story and its Lovecraft origins.
+The earliest title design explorations took inspiration from the posters and title sequences of classic horror films of the 1970s and ‘80s.
+In particular, Dan Perri’s iconic work for The Exorcist, which is reflected in those early explorations.

 After several rounds of explorations we settled on a typeface that the director felt properly evoked the film’s tone: a customized version of the Weiss Initialen typeface.
 We then worked through tens of different variations of yellows before settling on the perfect hue for the final lockup, as well as various levels of distress and aging to the letters.
+In addition, special attention was paid to replicate the optical distortions of 70s and 80s printed materials, including subtle chromatic aberration and colour misalignment.

 With the title design settled upon, the next stage was coming up with how we were to incorporate it into the film.
 Being a short, we knew we couldn’t spend too much time on the title sequence, but also felt having a title sequence was key to setting the tone and mood of the film that was to follow.